 Once home, some of us packed while chefs made us lunch.
 Olivia struggled through her packing while Mollie refused even to begin putting things in her suitcase.
 After a quick meal, some of us began writing our reflections while dishies began their duties.
 We had more time to spare before our second round of Dewdrops after Reflections, so some of us continued packing; I napped.
 Then it was time to go again.
 I went directly back to my babies again.
 I spent half the time with my girl and the other half with my main boy.
 For the last half hour, I sat with my baby sleeping against my chest and felt an impending doom approaching.
 Then Evan came in and said it was time to go and my heart sank as I set my baby down, knowing I was unlikely ever to see these babies that have stolen my heart again.

-At the restaurant, we finally preformed as a band, banging on tables, cups, chopsticks, crushing plastic water bottles and belting our Taylor Swift.
+At the restaurant, we finally performed as a band, banging on tables, cups, chopsticks, crushing plastic water bottles and belting our Taylor Swift.
 It was a show not to be missed.
 Then we head home and wrote CARDS!
-We all sat quietly… or tried to stay quiet as we poured our hearts and souls out onto a little card.
-Afterwards, we were fed ice cream by mom and dad while we rocked out to music (I preformed to Sean Kingston’s Beautiful Girls).
-Then the rest of the evening involved us hanging out, chatting and looking at pictures as we processed the fact that we’re leave tomorrow.
+We all sat quietly or tried to stay quiet as we poured our hearts and souls out onto a little card.
+Afterward, we were fed ice cream by mom and dad while we rocked out to music (I performed to Sean Kingston’s Beautiful Girls).
+Then the rest of the evening involved us hanging out, chatting and looking at pictures as we processed the fact that we’re leaving tomorrow.
 So there we go.
 Next time we wake up, we will be gathering our bags and heading on a plane home.
 I think I can speak for everyone when I say that this journey was “once in a lifetime” experience and we will never forget it.

-Now, we look forward to our NYC meet up (and we hope session 1 can join 😉
+Now, we look forward to our NYC meet up (and we hope session one can join 😉

 Over and out (for the last time),